Is She Born with it? Maybe it's a Good Routine.

 Now that you have a good shampoo, don’t be afraid to use it!
 Contrary to popular belief, going as long as you can without shampooing is NOT the answer to a healthy scalp.
 While you don’t want to strip your scalp of its natural oils, infrequent washing can lead to lots of buildup, and an overly oily scalp can cause dandruff, funk, and even dermatitis.

 Washing 2-3 times a week is the sweet spot for most people.
-But if you’re a runner and get super sweaty every day, it’s totally okay to shampoo more often.
+But if you’re a runner and get super sweaty every day, it’s totally okay to shampoo more often (and yes there is a way to shampoo the scalp while avoiding the hair)

 3. Get a scalp routine